The 20 Best Cataract Ataxia Deafness Doctors Near Me in Nebraska, US

 Languages Spoken:

-Amy Hellman is a Neurologist in Omaha, Nebraska.
+Amy Hellman is a Neurologist practicing medicine in Omaha, Nebraska.
+She has been practicing medicine for over 19 years.
 Dr. Hellman is rated as an Experienced provider by MediFind in the treatment of Cataract Ataxia Deafness.
-Her top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Essential Tremor.
-Dr. Hellman is currently accepting new patients.
+She is also highly rated in 20 other conditions, according to our data.
+Her clinical expertise encompasses Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Essential Tremor.

 Experienced in Cataract Ataxia Deafness